 Surprisingly, the infamously hard to digest corn actually holds unbelievable health benefits!
 Following are a few health benefits of corn:

-► Traditionally known as maize, corn is a rich source of vitamin B1, vitamin B5, vitamin C, dietary fiber, phosphorus and manganese.
+- Traditionally, corn is known as maize, which is a rich source of vitamin B1, vitamin B5, vitamin C, dietary fiber, phosphorus and manganese.
 Corn is a good source of pantothenic acid (a B vitamin) required for carbohydrate, protein and fat metabolism.
 It also helps relieve stress.
-It is also a good source of thiamin (B vitamin).
-It is needed in synthesis of acetylcholine, a neurotransmitter critical for brain cell function.
+It is also a good source of thiamine (B vitamin).
+It is needed in the synthesis of acetylcholine, a neurotransmitter critical for brain cell function.

-From corn on cob to corn flour this crop has multifold benefits and is consumed in different fashion that we are not aware of.
+From corn on the cob to corn flour has multifold benefits and is consumed in different ways, most of which we are not aware of.

 Last but not the least, corn has and continues playing an important role in cultural and spiritual beliefs.
 Mayan, Navajo Indian’s, Spaniards, Mexicans, Native Americans and many tribes use corn in their prayers, offerings, craft and food.